 “…the Overseas Chinese community was materially rich but politically and socially uncultured, allegedly the result of the absence of CCP influence.41"

-During the Korea War, the Overseas Chinese are forced to donate money to the CCP.
+During the Korea War, the Overseas Chinese were forced to donate money to the CCP.
 Most Overseas Chinese in fact fled to Northeast China and in 1958 only 15.000 remained.

 Singapore, Malaya and the Overseas Chinese...

-The Overseas Chinese dominate the trade in this important trade center.
-One of the most distinguished traders, Tan Lark Sye (陳六使), openly supports the People's Republic of China because he is of the opinion the GMD government is corrupt and not efficient During the Korea War he is a proponent of lifting the rubber embargo.
-Although he is a supporter of the People's Republic of China, he has never the intention to return to the mainland.
+In Singapore, the Overseas Chinese dominated the trade in this important trade center.
+One of the most distinguished traders, Tan Lark Sye (陳六使), openly supported the People's Republic of China because he was of the opinion the GMD government was corrupt and not efficient.
+During the Korea War he was a proponent of lifting the rubber embargo.
+Although he was a supporter of the People's Republic of China, he had never the intention to return to the mainland.

 The MCP failed to win the struggle.
 In 1952, the British government expelled 700 Overseas Chinese.
 They found work at state farms on the island Hainan.